 We can’t stay alone forever.
 Sooner or later we need to interact – we need to find a friend, a buddy, someone.
 While extroverts do this naturally, we need to force ourselves to do this, and that’s a good thing.
 You’re expanding your horizons, you’re growing.
 You’re getting uncomfortable.

 These days, I can walk into a party or a function and strike up a conversation rather easily.
 It never used to be that way.
 When I’m with friends or colleagues, I can be as loud or goofy as I please, but not with strangers.
 Trying to interact with communities and groups I didn’t know used to scare the shit out of me.
-I hated meet and greets and networking events (I still do, actually).
+I hated meet and greets and networking events and cocktail parties (I still do, actually).

-After travelling alone for so long, having to meet so many strangers and create new friendships, I’ve turned into a trained extrovert.
+But after travelling alone for so long, having to meet so many strangers and create new friendships, I’ve turned into a trained extrovert.
 It’s like a switch – with a little self pep talk, I can switch it on whenever I need to.
 Before I walk into the hostel lounge for the first time, I flick it on and it’s go time.
 I meet everyone, make friends, have a few laughs, and then I’ll spend the latter half of the evening in bed, reading a book or writing.
 When I feel like I need to get out and be social, I can sign up for a pub crawl or a walking tour and flick the switch back on again.

 I love meeting new people, hearing other people’s stories, making new friends, but it’s not natural to me.
 If there’s just one or two of us sitting around the breakfast table, that’s easy, but a huge party with crowds of strangers?
 That’s not me.
 I had to learn to flick that switch on.
 Travelling alone taught me to deal with that one.